numediart/TIPAA-SSL/README.md

 You can now use ```get_data()``` function in "src/label_data_processing.py" now.
 - Create a folder called "synth_audio" in "data/" and drop the folder "cmu_words" in it after extracting the zip
 - Drop "flwc-phrase-audios" after extracting the zip

+For extracting a big zip, windows zip extractor might crash (although it was able to create it...).
+If that's the case "unzip" command on a WSL Ubunru (install with `sudo apt install unzip`) should work.

 ### Librispeech data